jimktrains/k4/README.md

 Experimental/Toy strongly-typed language targeting microcontrollers.

 The `sample-xxx.k4` files are just where I'm trying to feel out different syntaxes and ways of approaching problems.
+They may not be indicitive of the final syntax.

 Quite literally everything below this line may be contradictory, not well thought out, or just plain nonsensical.
 This opening section